 Track FT3, FT4, and TSH in one timeline

-Upload your lab results and align FT3 with FT4 and TSH in one structured view, so conversion drift is visible early instead of hidden in separate reports.
+Upload your lab results and align FT3 with FT4 and TSH in one structured view, so conversion patterns are visible across repeated tests instead of hidden in separate reports.